MauroJr/thread-pool/README.md

-If you are using a tool like Babel (or whatever) to compile your cutting-edge JS dialect, keep in mind that your compiler can not automatically be applied to threads in the pool.
-As such, this should not cause problems as long as your thread tasks are already pre-processed in such a way that all dialect-centric libraries and polyfills have been included in them, and all the files they import are also already pre-processed.
+If you are using a tool like Babel (or whatever) to compile your cutting-edge JS dialect, keep in mind that your compiler can not automatically be applied to threads in the pool and these threads will not have access to in-memory code held by the main thread.

+As such, this should not cause problems as long as your thread tasks are already pre-processed in such a way that all dialect-specific libraries and polyfills have been included in them, and all the files they import are also already pre-processed.

-However, if you were to import an unprocessed file that employed a non-native technique, your thread would likely throw an error and die.
+To illustrate a little more clearly, JS processors often work like this:

+1. Gather all files to be compiled together.
+2. Inject dialect-specific dependency code ONCE, at the top of the output.
+3. Generate code for imports and exports ONCE, at the top of the output.
+4. Process and concatenate files as necessary.
+5. Write the output.

+Because processors try really hard not to be wasteful, you could easily end up with task files that rely upon dialect-specific dependency code that isn't actually written in those files.
+Then, when an independent process attempts to execute that task, it won't have access to that code.
+So, to avoid this, simply make sure that your task files are processed independently of the rest of your application.

 ## Context Considerations